bagel-org/bagel-RL/Tiny Tool Use/README.md

 ## Evaluation

-There are two evaluation criterion for the framework.
+There are two evaluation criteria for the library.
 1. Berkeley Function Calling Leaderboard evaluation

 2. Other comprehensive evaluation metrics: